wrshf7/HapSelect-Docs/docs/overview.md

 High-variance blocks are those where individuals differ substantially in their haplotype (localGEBV) effects — these are the genomic regions where parent choice will have the greatest impact on offspring breeding value.

 The funnel plot (`block_var_funnel_plot`) visualises this across all blocks, with localGEBV effects on the x-axis and block variance on the y-axis scaled using a 0 to 1 min-max scaling procedure.
-Similarly, localGEBV effects can be visualized in a Manhattan-style plot using the `unique_haplo_effects_plot()` function (see more in the [Visualizations](workflow/visualizations.md) section.)
+Similarly, localGEBV effects can be visualized in a Manhattan-style plot using the `unique_haplo_effects_plot()` function (for more details and information, see [Visualizations](workflow/visualizations.md)).

 ---